+No wonder why ad impressions are increasing every year.
 Whenever you complain about an ad that tricked you into buying something useless, think about the people trusting every single ad they see.
 This surely happens to some adults too, but here we come to the most vulnerable group of consumers: children and adolescents.
-According to the statistics from 1999, they were exposed to around 3,000 ads per day — just on television and in the magazines.
+According to the statistics from 1999, they were exposed to around 3,000 ads per day — just on television and in magazines.
 With the introduction of social media, high-speed mobile Internet, and the ever-growing trend of day-to-day digitalization, we can now only wonder about the current number of ads seen per day by young people.
 It would be safe to say that up to 10,000 ads are quite realistic for many, whose lifestyle now is firmly associated with the constant presence “online”.

 And that is the only “safe” thing about the relationships between ads and teens.
 The advertising industry continues to develop special methods of creating a strong, persuasive influence on the minds of youth.
 It is known that kids younger than 8 years have no psychological and cognitive defense mechanisms able to cope with advertising.
 Therefore, marketers are targeting children at the earliest age possible to deploy so-called “brand-name preference”.
 They play with the emotional connection craving of the teens, forcing those to “love” certain brands and goods.
 Finally, by promoting specific beauty standards marketers do all they can to convert the natural insecurities of young people into a profit.